mjsmith11/planroom-journal/journals/Week 13.md

 This week, I completed [Issue 9](https://github.com/mjsmith11/planroom-journal/issues/9) to create documentation for the API.
 Directions for generating and viewing this documentation is in the README in the planroom-api repository.
 The documentation is currently only in the develop branch.

 ## Getting Started Files
 For the planroom-ui and planroom-api repositories, I created getting started files detailing the contents of the repository.
+These files currently reside in the develop branches.

 ## Favicon
 I completed [Issue 26](https://github.com/mjsmith11/planroom-journal/issues/26) to change the favicon file to a branded icon instead of the Vue logo.